POptUS/IBCDFO/README.md

 ## Testing

 ### Python
-The `ibcdfo` Python package requires that the [BenDFO](https://github.com/POptUS/BenDFO) Python package be installed.
+The `ibcdfo` Python package requires that the [BenDFO](https://github.com/POptUS/BenDFO) Python package be installed for testing.
+It is not distributed as a Python package and users must clone it manually.
 When testing the `ibcdfo` package, specify its location by adding
 ```
 /path/to/BenDFO/py
 ```